jawsmartin/jawsmartin.github.io/_posts/2015-03-00-afterskoolz-case-study.md

 {% include image.html name="google" caption="No discovery platform will show up in Google Search" %}

-Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).
+Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping for classes and registering for them&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).

 As a 24yr old, single, recent college grad, the platform obviously doesn't speak to me and my needs, but, it doesn't take much to understand how such a platform could revolutionize what appears to be a stagnant industry.